DavidFarago/state_tracking_llm_benchmark/README.md

 ## Conclusion

-The theory of [The Illusion of State in State-Space Models](https://arxiv.org/pdf/2404.08819) is not reflected in the benchmark results.
+The theory of [The Illusion of State in State-Space Models](https://arxiv.org/pdf/2404.08819) is not reflected well in the benchmark results.
+This is due to the high number of error causes besides state tracking: Lost In The Middle causes swaps to be left out, weak instruction following causes slots and balls to be mixed up.
+Trying to forbid these kind of mistakes through prompts has little effect.

 The theory of [The Expressive Power of Transformers with Chain of Thought](https://arxiv.org/pdf/2310.07923) is reflected in the internal CoT of the o1 models, but not in explicit CoTs.

-Consequently, explicit CoT makes o1 perform worse, and less deterministic.
+Consequently, explicit CoT makes o1 perform worse, and less deterministic/robust.